 ‘Glenrothan’ serves as the feature directorial debut of Brian Cox.
 The Lionsgate-Nevision family drama was created by Scottish actor/writer David Ashton, who also co-written it with Jeff Murphy (‘Hinterland’).
 The film tells the story of two brothers who reunite in the homeland after 40 years to save the family whisky distillery, the Glenrothan Distillery, in the Scottish Highlands.
 The last time the two spoke and saw each other was at their mother’s funeral when the younger brother left for America after a violent argument with their father.

 ‘Glenrothan’ is likely inspired by real-life The Glenrothes Distillery in Rothes, Scotland, which is famous for its single malt Scotch whiskey and was established in 1879 by a man named James Stuart.
 Other than Cox, the cast includes Alan Cumming, Alexandra Shipp, Shirley Henderson, Jess Douglas-Welsh, and Aidan Redmond.
-The project has completed post-production and will be released in Canada on September 11, 2025.
-A US release date is awaited.
+The film premiered at the 50th Toronto International Film Festival in September 2025 and awaits a theatrical release date.

 3. Old Pals (TBA)